tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/file_upload.rst

         }
     });

 4. Navigate to `<http://localhost:8000/apps/earth-engine/viewer/>`_ and upload a non-zip file.
 Verify that the error message is displayed in the modal and that it opens automatically.
-Upload a zip file and verify that the modal does not open automatically and no error is displayed.
+Upload a zip file and verify that the modal does not open automatically and no error is displayed when you open it.

 6. Validate File is a Shapefile Containing Polygons
 ===================================================

+In this step you will add the logic to validate that the file contained in the ZIP archive is a shapefile.
+You will use the ``pyshp`` library to do this, which will introduce a new dependency for the app.

-1. Install ``pyshp`` library for working with shapefiles.
+1. Install ``pyshp`` library into your Tethys conda environment.
 Run the following command in the terminal with your Tethys environment activated:

 .. code-block:: bash